+"The design for Prahran Square is a great model for change - it puts pedestrians first by locating cars underground, returning valuable open space to people."
 "Prahran Square has become the new cultural and recreational heart of Prahran with spaces to relax, catch up with friends and take a breather from the hustle and bustle of nearby Chapel and Greville Streets...[it has] been vitally important in becoming a 'Backyard' to the densely populated Prahran Precinct."

-Rick Kwasek, Director of Environment and Infrastructure at City of Stonnington13
+Rick Kwasek, Director of Environment and Infrastructure at City of Stonnington